Solving 100% of Customer Service problems is our top priority (next to safety, and crafting beautiful pottery).

 – If you’re a ceramic artist or student looking for advice on career paths, check out Julia Galloway’s, “Field Guide for Ceramic Artisans.”

 – Studio visits and tours are not currently possible.
-My pottery studio is not yet big enough for people to visit.
-We are planning to build a larger, public studio in the near future.
-Our e-mail newsletter will announce when the studio will be ready for tours.
+Our e-mail newsletter will announce any future availability of studio tours.
 In the meantime, I suggest reaching out to Richard Bresnahan and the St. John’s Pottery, as they regularly give tours of their remarkable pottery studio.

 Thanks again for your interest in my artwork!